 You’ve heard of the pirate Captain Jack.
 Now meet Chaplain Jack.

-Like Jack Sparrow from the Pirates of the Caribbean movies, Ipswich aged care chaplain Jack Teepa is also a popular and colourful character.
+Like Jack Sparrow from the Pirates of the Caribbean movies, Ipswich aged care chaplain Jack Teepa is a popular and colourful character.

 The experienced chaplain is well known around the Carinity Colthup Manor aged care community for his distinctive moustache and lively clothes.
 In fact, he has a rainbow’s worth of brightly coloured outfits in his closet.

 “I wear the colourful shirts and jackets to brighten up the place and bring smiles to the faces of the residents and staff.
 They think it’s great,” Jack said.

 Jack is also revered for his friendly smile, infectious personality and dedication to supporting seniors, honed during 34 years as a chaplain.